Take a sneak peek at the new NIST.gov and let us know what you think!

-The ITIF working paper archive is intended to provide immediate public access to research generated by the ITIF AVTI project.
+The Information Technology & Innovation Foundation (ITIF) working paper archive is intended to provide immediate public access to research generated by the ITIF AVTI project.
 Papers posted may be revised before publication in other venues.
 Other project publications include journal articles, project websites, and conference posters and presentations.

 To view a list of ITIF working papers, visit: http://elections.itif.org/resources/working-papers/

 In addition to the working papers from the project, the ITIF team has gathered a set of resources to help others get started on understanding accessibility in elections and voting technology.

 This annotated bibliography supported the ballot interface design work of the Anywhere Ballot research team of the ITIF-AVTI grant program.
 This bibliography primarily includes sources about ballot design and about designing for audiences with low literacy skills and mild cognitive impairment.
 It also includes some sources about barriers to voting, voting trends, and voting technologies, including voting on mobile devices.

 This annotated bibliography was created by the Georgia Tech Research Institute (GTRI) as a part of a report on the voting accessibility needs of combat-injured service members.
 This research was performed by GTRI under the Military Heroes Initiative and was sponsored by the EAC via a grant to ITIF.
 To view the full report, visit http://www2.itif.org/2012-mhi-needs-injured-service-members.pdf.
 Links to the categorized annotated bibliography are shown below.